Space Shuttle orbiter: Thermal protection

 The orbiters were protected by Thermal Protection System (TPS) materials (developed by Rockwell Space Systems) inside and out, from the orbiter's outer surface to the payload bay.
 The TPS protected it from the cold soak of −121 C in space to the 1649 C heat of re-entry.
-The lower, black tile materials were mostly air held within near-pure silica fibers, which made it efficient at refractory insulation that absorbed and redirected heat back out into the air, and covered in silicon borides and borosilicate glass.
-The upper, white materials were made of beta cloth, woven silica fibers covered in Teflon.
+The tile materials comprising much of the orbiter's outermost layer were mostly air held within near-pure silica fibers, which made it efficient at refractory insulation that absorbed and redirected heat back out into the air, and covered in silicon borides and borosilicate glass, with blacker tiles covering the lower surface, and whiter tiles covering the tail, parts of the upper wing and crew cabin surfaces, and the outsides of the payload bay doors.
+The nose cap, nose landing gear doors, and leading edges were made of reinforced carbon–carbon, which is rayon impregnated with graphite-filled resins and coated in silicon carbide.
+The upper, white materials that were not in tiles were mostly made of either Nomex felt coated in silicon-rich elastomer or beta cloth, woven silica fibers covered in Teflon.
+This was especially true in the interior of the payload bay.

 Structure

-The orbiter's structure was made primarily from aluminium alloy, although the engine thrust structure was made from titanium alloy.
+The orbiter's structure was made primarily from aluminum alloy, although the engine thrust structure was made from titanium alloy.
 The later orbiters (Discovery, Atlantis and Endeavour) substituted graphite epoxy for aluminum in some structural elements in order to reduce weight.
 The windows were made of aluminum silicate glass and fused silica glass, and comprised an internal pressure pane, a 1.3 in optical pane, and an external thermal pane.
 The windows were tinted with the same ink used to make American banknotes.